Hasnae-bouhmady/Quiz-App/README.md

 # Quiz-App
-A quiz application built using JavaScript and modern styling as well
+A quiz application built using JavaScript and modern styling .